Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Sleeping Comfort 5.0 The best sleep surface available.
+Sleeping Comfort 5.0 The most bed-like sleep surface in the group.

-Value 4.4 High cost, but solves the problem.
+Value 4.4 Pricey, but it solves the hardest sleeper-sofa problem.

 West Elm Harmony Sleeper